scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

 type Program[A] = State[Terminal, A]
 ```

 assuming some suitable definition of `Terminal`.
-Let's use this definition for now, and focus on defining `Terminal`.
+Let's accept this definition for now, and focus on defining `Terminal`.

 `Terminal` has two pieces of state: the current bold setting and the current color.
 (The real terminal has much more state, but these are representative and modeling additional state doesn't introduce any new concepts.)
-The bold setting can be simply a toggle that is either on or off, but when we come to implementation it will be easier to work with a counter that records the depth of the nesting.
+The bold setting can simply be a toggle that is either on or off, but when we come to implementation it will be easier to work with a counter that records the depth of the nesting.
 The current color must be a stack.
 We can nest color changes, and the color should change back to the surrounding color when a nested level exits.
 Concretely, we should be able to write code like

 ```scala
 printBlue(.... printRed(...) ...)